Saturday, November 30, 2024

 There's been way too much mystery about the man who wrote the 1971 book Herrontown Woods: A Guide to a Natural Preserve.
 True, the names Richard and Kramer are common, making it harder to google the name, but how many botany PhD's out of Rutgers named Richard J. Kramer could there be?
 The book itself devotes only one sentence to Dr. Kramer, divulging only that he "served for two summers as Herrontown Woods park naturalist."
 That would have been in the mid-1960s, when Kramer was doing the field work for his dissertation about Herrontown Woods.
 Only ten years earlier, in 1957, had the Veblens donated Herrontown Woods as Mercer County's first nature preserve.

-Somewhere on the internet back in 2016, I found the following about Kramer, which has proved less than accurate:
+Somewhere on the internet back in 2016, I found the following about Kramer, which has proved less than completely accurate:

 "A native of Fairmont.
 Minn., he is a graduate of St. John's University in Maryland, and holds an M.S. in plant ecology from Arizona State University, where he also received a graduate teaching assistantship.
 Mr. Kramer has worked for the U.S. Forest Service, and spent two years in the Army as a second lieutenant."